You Won't Believe What's True Regarding Chords And Diameters Of Circles

 True statement: Draw a line that cuts any chord exactly in half at a right angle; that line will go through the centre.

 Proof in a nutshell: Connect the centre to each endpoint of the chord, forming two radii.
-Those radii are equal, so the triangle you get is isosceles.
+Think about it: those radii are equal, so the triangle you get is isosceles.
 The altitude from the vertex (the centre) to the base (the chord) must bisect the base and be perpendicular.

 Practical tip: If you need the centre of a circle but only have a chord drawn, just construct its perpendicular bisector.
 The intersection of any two such bisectors gives you the centre—useful for drafting or for solving competition problems.